Back to jobs

 About the Role

-We’re looking for an experienced and impact-driven Head of Engineering to lead our growing US engineering team as we scale Monzo across the US market.
+We’re looking for an experienced and impact-driven Head of Engineering to lead our growing US engineering team as we scale Monzo across the American market.
+This is a unique opportunity to shape the future of a product that is already live with checking, savings, and money management tools, serving over 150,000 customers with strong retention, and to help us grow to millions more.

 • Collaborating with cross-functional leads to set direction, align teams, and measure the impact of our work

-• Hiring, developing and supporting high-performing engineers and engineering managers
+• Hiring, developing, and supporting high-performing engineers and engineering managers

 • Fostering a culture of trust, inclusion, and accountability